pocketnetteam/pocketnet.core/doc/public_access.md

     > Search query: "How to get a public IP address"

 2. Depending on your network and hardware configuration, you may also need to open additional ports.:
+    - 37070 - to accept connections from other network nodes
+    - 37071 - to manage node
-    37070 - to accept connections from other network nodes 38081 - to accept HTTP POST requests along the path *.*.*.*:38081/public 8087  - for the ability to establish a WebSocket connection to a node to support notifications Opening ports may require additional work in the settings of the router, operating system, or hosting control panels.
+    - 38081 - to accept HTTP POST requests along the path *.*.*.*:38081/public
+    - 8087  - for the ability to establish a WebSocket connection to a node to support notifications Opening ports may require additional work in the settings of the router, operating system, or hosting control panels.
     > Search query: "How to open a port windows" or "How to open a port linux" or "How to open a port <your_router_model>"